Harvey Knowledge Base

 // OpenKnowledgeBase opens (or creates) the SQLite knowledge base.

-// customPath overrides the default location (harvey/knowledge.db).
+// customPath overrides the default location (agents/knowledge.db).

 func OpenKnowledgeBase(ws *Workspace, customPath string) (*KnowledgeBase, error)